Adrianjewell91/decoupler-website/README.md

-Decoupling: a (graph) vertex-coloring process:
+# Decoupling: a community detection and graph-updating process:

 Let: